Rohit-Gupta-Web3/People-Counter-OpenVino/README.md

 ## What it Does

-The people counter application will demonstrate how to create a smart video IoT solution using Intel® hardware and software tools.
-The app will detect people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count.
+This application is intended to provide a mechanism by which number of people entering into a particular sceene can be counted, and also their average duartion, i.e. the average time every person spent in a particluar scene can also be shown.

+Based on the above two parameters, we can also calculate the tolal number of people that have come into a particular from the starting of time.

 ## How it Works